 These maps were created to supplement a digital history project for The Newberry Library in Chicago.
 We first created a custom map background of modern Chicago using open data from the OpenStreetMap project and the US Census Bureau.
 We then obtained a high-quality scan of a historical map from a map catalog at Harvard University, and "georeferenced" it to the modern city map (using open source QGIS software).
 This turned the original image into an actual digital background map layer, allowing visitors to toggle between the historical street map and the modern grid.

 Visualization: US Libraries by Legal Basis (Jurisdiction) Code, 2017

-This visualization illustrates the legal basis code (roughly corresponding to jurisdiction) for US libraries.
-You can see trends, such as the independent library district model common throughout the Ohio River Valley, or the preponderance of nonprofit-organized library systems throughout New England, New York, and Pennsylvania.
+This visualization illustrates the legal basis code (roughly corresponding to jurisdiction) for US libraries: City/County, City, County, Library District, Multi-Jurisdictional, etc. You can see trends, such as the independent library district model common throughout the Ohio River Valley, or the preponderance of nonprofit-organized library systems throughout New England, New York, and Pennsylvania.

-Because this graphic was created with the "Sand Dance" data visualization tool, it's easy to switch "views" to a more traditional data format to get a different perspective on the jurisdictional types, as shown in the counterpart image below.
+Because this graphic was created with the "Sand Dance" data visualization tool, it's easy to switch "views" to a more traditional data format to get a different perspective on the jurisdictional types.